 Boating isn’t just reserved for the superyacht owners, so make sure you get out and experience the incredible Mallorca coastline and crystal blue waters for yourself.

-Here is a selection of my favourites which include swimming as part of the boat trip:
+Here is a selection of my favourites which include swimming as part of the boat trip which you can book here:

 When in Spain, eat like the locals and pull up a chair in a restaurant for a long lazy lunch in the shade.